bminer/schemer/encoding-format.md

 * For objects with a fixed number of nullable or boolean fields, a single bit map is placed a the start of the object
 * For arrays of a nullable type, each group of 8 elements is preceded by the corresponding null bit map
 * Arrays of type boolean are encoded as bit maps.
 The final byte's least significant bits are padded with zeros.
+* Variable-length arrays and objects w/variable fields may be stored in blocks, where each block indicates the number of elements or key-value pairs.
+A block size of 0 indicates the end of the array or object.
+A negative block size indicates that the block size is followed by the number of bytes in the block.